rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 >>>
 ```

-## Duck Typing [WIP]
+## Duck Typing

 Statically typed languages like C++ use virtual function for runtime polymorphism.
 Derived classes therefore override base-class functions retaining their signature.
 When base-class objects which held a derived class reference call their base-class function the runtime will virtual dispatch the derived-class function.
 This allows programing on a abstract base-class level.
 But this is only possible with class-objects inheritance
 Pythons polymorphism is based on 'duck typing'.

-This enable more architecural freedom on the program/class-design, because class-hierarchies can be breaked down and allow lmore loosely couped
+This enable more architecural freedom on the program/class-design, because class-hierarchies can be breaked down and allow lmore loosely couped program-design, as David M. Beazley writess in his Book "Python Essential Reference Fourth Edition"

-Virtual functions

 ## Special Methods